Is it illegal to sleep in my car?

 Motorway service stations

 Be aware that service stations often limit how long you can stay – typically two to three hours.
-Some service stations use number plate recognition software to keep track of who’s coming and going, so it’s a good idea to set an alarm so you don’t oversleep.
-One bonus of using service stations for naps is that you can treat yourself to a strong cup of coffee and an energy-boosting snack before you start driving again.
+Some service stations use number plate recognition software to keep track of who’s coming and going.
+So it’s a good idea to set an alarm, so you don’t oversleep.

 Car parks

-You can stop for a nap in a car park as long as overnight parking is allowed, but check you’re not going to be charged an exorbitant hourly fee for taking forty winks.
 And keep an eye out for any signs saying the car park is closed between certain hours – you don’t want to end up locked in.

 Residential areas

-You can legally park in residential areas and get some shut-eye but be aware that you may attract unwanted attention from concerned neighbours.
+You can legally park in residential areas if you need to get some shut-eye.
+But be aware that you may attract unwanted attention from concerned neighbours.
 And you’ll obviously want to avoid any double yellow lines.
-Take care not to obstruct any pavements or block access to people’s driveways - and don’t park in passing areas.

 Public areas

 Many local authorities have restrictions on camping and overnight parking in town centres or at local beauty spots.
 Keep an eye out for signs, as you could face a fine that’s much higher than a hotel room if you break the rules.
-Generally speaking though, if there’s no sign you should be fine.

 Private property